pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Furthermore, we cannot impl `TryFrom` for a type if it already has a `From` impl, as an infallible `TryForm` impl is automatically provided by this generic blanket impl:
+Furthermore, we cannot impl `TryFrom` for a type if it already has a `From` impl, as an infallible `TryFrom` impl is automatically provided by this generic blanket impl:

 ```rust
 enum Inflallible {}